bcferrycoder/hello-spring-oracle/README.md

 	mvn clean package

-That will create the *hello-java-1.0.war* file within the 'target' directory.
+This will create the *hello-spring-oracle.war file within the 'target' directory.

 Deploying the Application
 -------------------------